Von Hannover vs. Saksamaa

 The Princess maintained that the decisions of the German courts infringed her right to respect for her private life.

 The Court found that the German courts had not struck a fair balance between the freedom of expression of the newspapers and the right to private life of the Princess.
 Thus the Princess’s right to private life had been violated.

+The Court noted that the decisive factor in balancing the protection of private life against freedom of expression is whether the published photographs and articles contribute to a debate of general interest.
 In order to analyze whether the fair balance was struck between the applicant’s right to private life and the legitimate aim of having a public debate, the Court weighted as follows:

 - Even people known to the public have a “legitimate expectation” that their private life would be protected also in places which are of a relatively public nature, for example, restaurants.

 - The photographs revealed only details of the private life of the Princess and thus they made no contribution to a debate of public interest.